matt2ology/obsidian-technical-notes/tutorials-guides-and-online-courses/thenewboston-nodejs-tutorial-for-beginners/03 - Basic Concepts.md

 Source : [Node.js Tutorial for Beginners - 3 - Basic Concepts](https://www.youtube.com/watch?v=jiSFfpw3Btc&list=PL6gx4Cwl9DGBMdkKFn3HasZnnAqVjzHn_&index=3)

-When you make objects in Node.js is the same as one would do in Javascript.
+When you make objects in Node.js is the same as one would do in JavaScript.

 Any Node.js codes runs in the server until stopped.